Laboratories

 Main Scientific Achievements

-• We described the roles of replication and DNA damage checkpoints in regulating the cellular abundance of Y family TS DNA polymerases in response to DNA metabolism insults.
+- We described the roles of replication and DNA damage checkpoints in regulating the cellular abundance of Y-family TLS DNA polymerases in response to DNA metabolism insults.

-• We discovered a new mechanism that controls the level of spontaneous mutagenesis, dependent on the noncanonical function of the ubiquitin-variant-E2 protein Mms2.
+- We discovered a new mechanism controlling the level of spontaneous mutagenesis, dependent on the noncanonical function of the ubiquitin-variant E2 protein Mms2.

-• We found that the polyubiquitination of PCNA stimulates Rad59-dependent homologous recombination.
+- We found that polyubiquitination of PCNA stimulates Rad59-dependent homologous recombination.

 Research Description

-The integrity of genetic information is constantly threatened by DNA damage, which often remains unremoved before the start of DNA replication.
-The maintenance of genome functionality, despite the presence of DNA damage or defects in DNA replication machinery, depends on so-called DNA damage tolerance processes.
-These processes are conserved in all organisms and prevent genome rearrangements that are responsible for the acceleration of aging or can lead to cancer development and premature death.
+The integrity of genetic information is constantly threatened by DNA damage, which often persists until DNA replication begins.
+The maintenance of genome functionality, even in the presence of DNA lesions or replication defects, depends on DNA damage tolerance (DDT) processes.
+These processes, conserved across all organisms, prevent genome rearrangements that accelerate aging or lead to cancer and premature death.

-The leading role in DNA damage tolerance is played by DNA polymerases (Pols), which are capable of translesion synthesis (TLS).
-Among TLS Pols, the main roles are played by the Y family Pols and Polζ, a B family member.
-For several years, we have investigated the regulation of the flag member of the Y family Pols, Polη.
-Polη is responsible for the tolerance of a number of DNA lesions, especially those that are caused by ultraviolet radiation, and its activity in human cells protects against XP-V cancer predisposition.
-Polη (as well as other TLS Pols) can function in an error-prone manner.
-Both decreases and increases in Polη abundance cause genetic instability, and the regulation of this enzyme is important.
-A method that was developed by our group for the detection of the native form of this Pol in yeast cells allowed us to establish that the cellular abundance of Polη is regulated in the cell cycle at the level of protein stability.
-We also found that under stress-free conditions, Polη accumulates mainly in the G2 phase, increasing the TLS potential of this cell cycle phase compared with the S phase.
-Our recent results indicated that this cell cycle regulation is modified in response to genotoxic stress-activating Mec1/Tel1-dependent checkpoint pathways.
-Activation of the DNA replication stress checkpoint (Mrc1) increases the level of Polη in the S phase.
-The growing activation of a DNA damage checkpoint (Rad9) progressively inhibits the accumulation of this Pol.
-We showed that this inhibition is common for all Y-family Pols in yeast.
-These results strongly suggest that damage tolerance mechanisms other than TLS are preferred in processing highly damaged DNA, whereas TLS preferentially functions in the S phase in response to defects of replication machinery or lower doses of DNA damage.
+We developed a method to detect the native form of Polη in yeast cells, enabling us to show that its abundance is regulated via protein stability throughout the cell cycle.
+We also found that under non-stress conditions, Polη accumulates mainly in the G2 phase, increasing the TLS capacity of this cell cycle phase compared with the S phase.
+Our recent data show that this cell cycle regulation is modified in response to genotoxic stress via Mec1/Tel1-dependent checkpoint pathways.
+Activation of the replication stress checkpoint (Mrc1) increases Polη levels in the S phase, while activation of the DNA damage checkpoint (Rad9) progressively inhibits Polη accumulation.
+We demonstrated that this inhibition affects all Y-family Pols in yeast.
+These findings strongly suggest that DNA damage tolerance mechanisms other than TLS are preferred in processing highly damaged DNA, while TLS preferentially functions in the S phase in response to defects of replication machinery or lower doses of DNA damage.
 Investigations of the mechanisms that are employed by checkpoint pathways to modulate DNA damage tolerance processes will be continued.

-In human cells, in addition to Polη, there is also its closest orthologue, Polɩ.
-It is the most mutagenic of all known mammalian DNA Pols.
-The specific cellular function of Polɩ is still unknown.
-Our study of posttranslational Polɩ modifications revealed the role of Polɩ ubiquitination in the regulation of its interaction with other TLS factors.
-We also recently showed the contribution of p300/CBP acetyltransferase to the control of polyubiquitination, the stability of this enzyme, and its acetylation in the RIR domain in response to alkylating and oxidizing agents, which is unique to this TLS polymerase.
-We plan to identify aspects of Polɩ function that are influenced by acetylation and explore the mechanisms that affect the cellular level of this enzyme, including the regulation of Polɩ expression under hypoxia conditions.
-We will also continue our attempts to determine the details of the process of Polɩ ubiquitination/deubiquitination.
+In human cells, in addition to Polη, there is also its closest paralogue, Polɩ.
+It is the most mutagenic of all known mammalian DNA polymerases; however, despite the extensive characterization at the biochemical level, the specific cellular function of Polɩ remains unknown.
+The activity of Polɩ has been linked to various forms of cancer, underlining the necessity of the strict control of such error-prone enzyme.
+Protein interactions and posttranslational modifications play an important role in regulating Polι.
+Our study of posttranslational modifications of Polɩ (ubiquitination, acetylation) revealed their role in regulating Polɩ’s cellular level or its interaction with other TLS factors.
+We showed that p300/CBP acetylates Polɩ, and this modification is induced in response to alkylating and oxidizing agents.
+Additionally, p300/CBP acetyltransferase controls Polɩ’s polyubiquitination and its cellular level.
+Moreover, we recently identified RNF2, an E3 ubiquitin ligase, as a new interacting partner of Polι, whose activity is responsible for Polɩ stabilization.
+We work to identify different aspects of Polɩ function that are influenced by acetylation and explore the mechanisms that affect the cellular level of this enzyme, including the regulation of Polɩ expression under hypoxia conditions.
+We also continue our attempts to determine the details of the process of Polɩ ubiquitination/deubiquitination.
+Our goal is to identify the specific cellular function of Polɩ and decipher the mechanisms involved in its control.

-Another TLS Pol that is the focus of our research is Polζ.
-The activity of this Pol is responsible for a part of spontaneous and the majority of DNA damage that is induced mutagenesis in eukaryotic cells.
-The lack of Polζ leads to embryonic death.
-We analyzed the functional consequences of a REV3L T2753R mutation that was identified in a retarded child with hypotrophy and dysmorphic features.
-This is the first point mutation that was identified in the gene that encodes the enzymatic subunit of Polζ with specific disease consequences in humans.
-Using a yeast model, we showed that an equivalent mutation increases the lethal effect of DNA-damaging agents and causes the instability of mitochondrial DNA.
+Another TLS Pol of interest is Polζ, responsible for a part of spontaneous and the majority of DNA damage-induced mutagenesis in eukaryotic cells.
+Polζ deficiency leads to embryonic lethality.
+We investigated the functional consequences of a REV3L T2753R mutation, found in a child with hypotrophy and dysmorphic features—the first point mutation in the Polζ catalytic subunit with disease-specific consequences in humans.
+Using a yeast model, we showed that the equivalent mutation increases the lethal effect of DNA-damaging agents and causes the instability of mitochondrial DNA.

-Alternatively to TLS, DNA damage can be tolerated by damage avoidance via a template switch (TS).
-This process is initiated by polyubiquitination of the replication processivity factor PCNA by the Mms2-Ubc13-Rad5 complex.
-Our study showed that the activity of this complex is not limited to the TS.
-We found that it stimulates general gene conversion and that PCNA SUMOylation inhibits this recombination process.
-Additionally, our genetic studies suggested that the proteins of this complex play additional roles in controlling genetic stability.
-Our current research shows a new, noncanonical function of Mms2 that is linked to a new pathway that controls spontaneous mutagenesis.
-We showed that Mms2, previously known only as a cofactor of Ubc13, cooperates with Ubc4, Rsp5, and Def1 but not Ubc13 in the degradation of replicative Polδ, which leads to the more frequent replacement of this polymerase by error-prone Polζ and an increase in mutagenesis.
+We recently uncovered a new, noncanonical function of Mms2 that is linked to a new pathway that controls spontaneous mutagenesis.
+We showed that Mms2, previously known only as a cofactor of Ubc13, cooperates with Ubc4 and Rsp5, but not Ubc13, in the degradation of replicative Polδ, which leads to the more frequent replacement of this polymerase by error-prone Polζ and results in an increased mutagenesis.
 Research on the mechanisms that are involved in this new process will continue.

 Methodology